-Q. How should a Ltd Co Practice/Centre 'pension' OOHs income?

-A. Where the OOHs income is paid to the Practice/Centre and allocated directly to the GP who earned it the OOHs income must includes the 14% employer contributions.

-A. However a GP Shareholder may find it helpful for their SOLO income to be paid into their personal account rather than the Practice/Centre account.
-This should make it easier if the OOHP has to collect arrears of employee tiered contributions because it did not apply the correct tiered rate in the first instance.

-Q. I am a GP Provider, can I pension income as a GP Provider through my own Practice earned from working for another Practice that I may (or may not) be involved in as a Partner or shareholder?

-A. No. This is strictly forbidden under the NHS Pension Scheme Regulations.

-Q. I am a GP Provider, can I 'pension' work as a GP Locum in my own Practice(s)?

-A. No. This is strictly forbidden under the NHS Pension Scheme Regulations.

-Q. Is medical school income pensionable?

-A. No. Although some medical schools are granted special Scheme 'Direction' Status, any fees paid to a GP (or Practice) by a medical school are not 'pensionable'.
-Only salaried employees of an open 'Directions body' may join the Scheme.

-Q. Is prison work pensionable?

-A. Yes, however only if the fees are being paid directly to the GP/Practice by the PCT/LHB.

-Q. How should PEC income be recorded?

-A. All GPs (except GP Locums) must 'pension' their PEC income.
+- Q. How should a GP shareholder 'pension' OOHs income? - A. A GP Shareholder may find it helpful for their SOLO income to be paid into their personal account rather than the Practice/Centre account.
+This should make it easier if the OOHP has to collect arrears of employee tiered contributions because it did not apply the correct tiered rate in the first instance. - Q. I am a GP Provider, can I pension income as a GP Provider through my own Practice earned from working for another Practice that I may (or may not) be involved in as a Partner or shareholder? - A. No. This is strictly forbidden under the NHSPS Regulations. - Q. I am a GP Provider, can I 'pension' work as a GP Locum in my own Practice(s)? - A. No. This is strictly forbidden under the NHSPS Regulations. - Q. Is medical school income pensionable? - A. No. Although some medical schools are granted special Scheme 'Direction' Status, any fees paid to a GP (or Practice) by a medical school are not 'pensionable'.
+Only salaried employees of an open 'Directions body' may join the Scheme. - Q. Is prison work pensionable? - A. Yes, however only if the fees are being paid directly to the GP/Practice by the PCT/LHB. - Q. Is Clinical Commissioning Group (CCG) income in 2010/11 pensionable? - A. Yes, but only if paid directly to a GP by a PCT/LHB.
+If it's paid by a third party (including a (CCG) it is not pensionable. - Q. How should PEC income be recorded? - A. All GPs (except GP Locums) must 'pension' their PEC income.
 GP Shareholders can elect to either SOLO or pool their PEC income.